microsoft/semantic-kernel/docs/decisions/0018-aiservice-metadata.md

 * Option #1
   * Extend `IAIService` to include the following properties:
     * `string?
 ModelId { get; }` which returns the model id.
 It will be the responsibility of each `IAIService` implementation to populate this with the appropriate value.
-    * `IReadOnlyDictionary<string, string> Metadata { get; }` which returns the metadata as a readonly dictionary.
+    * `IReadOnlyDictionary<string, object> Attributes { get; }` which returns the attributes as a readonly dictionary.
 It will be the responsibility of each `IAIService` implementation to populate this with the appropriate metadata.
   * Extend `INamedServiceProvider` to include this method `ICollection<T> GetServices<T>() where T : TService;`
   * Extend `OpenAIKernelBuilderExtensions` so that `WithAzureXXX` methods will include a `modelId` property if a specific model can be targeted.